 Cadenza was founded in 1992, originally as a small chamber choir.
-Under Musical Directors Graham Lovett (1992-2000) and Jenny Sumerling (2000-), the choir has come to be regarded as one of Scotland’s finest and most exciting amateur mixed voice choirs, with members travelling from a wide area of central Scotland.
+Under Musical Directors Graham Lovett (1992-2000), Jenny Sumerling (2000-2022) and now Tim Coleman (2022-), the choir has come to be regarded as one of Scotland’s finest and most exciting amateur mixed voice choirs, with members travelling from a wide area of central Scotland.

 The Cadenza calendar centres on two annual fixtures.
 The Edinburgh Festival Fringe Concert, performed in the atmospheric surroundings of the historic Greyfriars Kirk, is the largest concert of the year and includes a major choral work, accompanied by an orchestra and professional soloists.
-In recent years, the Fringe concerts have attracted capacity audiences or been completely sold out, with the 2012 concert attracting a 4* review.
+In recent years, the Fringe concerts have attracted capacity audiences or been completely sold out, attracting a series of positive and highly-rated reviews.
 The Christmas concert is generally a more light-hearted, festive event, with carols old and new, and an opportunity for some audience participation.

 The annual programme has for some years also included a weekend workshop, when the choir can concentrate in more depth on specific aspects of our repertoire and choral singing in general than is possible during our weekly evening rehearsals.
 These have mostly been led by Cadenza’s Musical Director, but we have also been privileged to welcome some well-known and highly respected conductors and tutors, including the current National Youth Choirs of GB Director, Ben Parry (our Patron since 2003), the composer Ken Johnston, Joan Busby (singing teacher and founder of the Oxenfoord International Summer School), Edward Caswell (choral director and member of the Dunedin Consort), and renowned Choral Director and Britten expert, Paul Spicer.